jamiedidthis/quartz/content/books/a power unbound.md

 A few stray notes:

 - The whole Roman storyline was utter catnip for me: concept, commentary, and execution.
-Best inclusion of an erotica-novel plot [[books/a noblemans guide to seducing a scoundrel|since Jonathan: And The Struggles of Virtue]].
+Best inclusion of an erotica-novel plot since *[[books/a noblemans guide to seducing a scoundrel|Jonathan: And The Struggles of Virtue]].*
 - Actually, come to think of it, a lot of what earned the five stars for *[[books/a noblemans guide to seducing a scoundrel|Nobleman’s Guide to Seducing a Scoundrel]]* was the same kind of thing that earned high marks from me here.
 What can I say, I’m predictable.
 - If Marske developed the idea for Alan’s powers just so she could drop the line “Master Perturbator”… NOTHING BUT RESPECT 😆
 - All the sniping back and forth that didn’t disappear but got more pointed as they grew closer… that’s the kind of delicious bite the first books were missing.
 - “It’s alarming that forgery is your first instinct,” he said, “but I admire it.” / “If the rules are stupid, sod the rules.”
 (See!
 KJC-style is more fun for everyone.)
 - I absolutely loved the %%Robin-Adelaide marriage%%.
 It felt like it came out of nowhere when they announced it, but I didn’t even care, I love how that got folded right into the happy ending.
-See: [[books/infamous|my thoughts on the ending to Infamous too]].
+See: my thoughts on the ending to *[[books/infamous|Infamous]]* too.